wangqiang1588/tfo-graphviz/readme.txt

 == Changelog ==

+= 1.4 =
+* Wordpress 4.0 support.
+* Fix for PHP Graphviz module loading; newer PHP's don't allow dl() at all in some cases, we should therefore detect this.
+* Use WP_Error properly.
+* Liberal use of try/catch to detect runtime issues.

+= 1.3 =
+* No changes; version bump for the later 3.x series.

 = 1.2 =
 * Removed leftover diagnostic code in PHP render class (which was appearing in posts!)